opauloh/react-performance/README.md

   </React.Suspense>
 </div>
 ```

+- We can have the `<React.Suspense />` wrapping the whole component, this will
+  mean all the lazy loaded components will reuse the same `<React.Suspense />`,
+  because it will get the first parent, this is good if we want to have
+  multiples components using only one `<React.Suspense />`

 **Eager Loading** - Technique to pre-load heavy components so the user can have
 it loaded when he needs (usually using `onMouseOver`, `onMouseEnter` or `focus`